gottacatchenall/ms_dispersal_diffusion_approximation/_archive.md

 temporal variation in dispersal.
 However, here we show that in some cases this assumption creates artificially synchronized dynamics across space.

+Why is it important we understand when dispersal is a valid approx of dispersal?
+In order to design landscapes that mitigate biodiversity loss and its effects [@albertApplyingNetworkTheory2017], we need models to understand how landscape structure affects ecological processes.
+Understanding when dispersal is well-approximated by diffusion, and when it isn't, is important because diffusion models are much less computationally expensive.

 We do this by using a simulation model with two parts: 1) a spatial graph model of both stochastic dispersal and diffusion, and 2) a Ricker model of local population dynamics.
 We then show that there are two regimes: one under which